open-telemetry/opentelemetry-collector-contrib/exporter/awsxrayexporter/README.md

 ## Exporter Configuration

 The following exporter configuration parameters are supported.
+They mirror and have the same affect as the comparable AWS X-Ray Daemon configuration values.

 | Name              | Description                                                            | Default |
 | :---------------- | :--------------------------------------------------------------------- | ------- |